aazaff/startLearn.R/beginnerConcepts.md

 # Beginner Concepts

-This section covers the most fundamental concepts of using R. Intermediate concepts are covered in [intermediateConcepts]() and advanced concepts are covered in [advancedConcepts]().
-Use the [beginnerTest]() exercises to test your mastery of the concepts introduced in this tutorial.
+This section covers the most fundamental concepts of using R. Intermediate concepts are covered in [intermediateConcepts](https://github.com/aazaff/startLearn.R/blob/master/intermediateConcepts.md) and advanced concepts are covered in [advancedConcepts]().
+Use the [beginnerTest](https://github.com/aazaff/startLearn.R/blob/master/beginnerTest.md) exercises to test your mastery of the concepts introduced in this tutorial.

+If you are working through this tutorial as part of the Geoscience 541: Paleobiology course, you *must* do the [beginnerTest](https://github.com/aazaff/startLearn.R/blob/master/beginnerTest.md) exercise and hand in your answers at the start of the next lab period.

 ## Table of Contents